2 December in Indian and World History

 2 December 2008 – Punjab National Bank cut FCNR interest rates.

-2 December is observed as National Pollution Control Day to raise awareness about pollution and its hazardous effects.
-This day is celebrated to memorize the people who lost their lives in the Bhopal gas calamity which is considered as one of the biggest industrial disasters.
+National Pollution Control Day: 2 December is observed as National Pollution Control Day to raise awareness about pollution and its hazardous effects.
+This day is celebrated to commemorate the people who lost their lives in the Bhopal gas calamity which is considered as one of the biggest industrial disasters.

-International Day for the Abolition of Slavery is observed every year on 2 December.
+International Day for the Abolition of Slavery: is observed every year on 2 December.
 It is about raising awareness and reinforcing global efforts in combatting the torment of modern slavery.
-The day remind the people and government to abolish modern forms of slavery like trafficking, sexual exploitation, child labour, forced marriage, and forced recruitment of children into armed conflict.
+The day reminds the people and government to abolish modern forms of slavery like trafficking, sexual exploitation, child labor, forced marriage, and forced recruitment of children into armed conflict.